A-M-D-R-3-W/llmFunctionWrapper/README.md

     function_ref=an_awesome_function,
     purpose="An awesome function that does something amazing.", variable1=int,
-    variable1_description="The first variable that will be used to do the first awesome thing.", variable2=["option1", "option2"],
+    variable1_description="The first variable that will be used to do some awesome thing.", variable2=["option1", "option2"],
-    variable2_description="The second variable that will be used to do the second awesome thing.", required=["variable1", "variable2"]
+    variable2_description="The second variable that will be used to do another awesome thing.", required=["variable1", "variable2"]
 )
 ```